-Craig D. Cannon focuses his practice on complex business and intellectual property disputes pending in state, federal and international jurisdictions.
+Craig D. Cannon focuses his practice on complex commercial and intellectual property disputes pending in state, federal and international jurisdictions.
 His broad trial, appellate and arbitration experience includes representing regulated entities, retailers, manufacturers and technology companies in domestic and international shareholder derivative, auction rate security, foreign tax credit, mortgage backed security, fair credit reporting, complex problem loan, breach of contract, trademark, patent and high technology disputes.
 Craig is also a recognized leader in the areas of electronic discovery, information governance, data privacy and cross border data transfer.
 Within Kilpatrick Townsend, Craig manages a cross-functional group of attorneys, project managers, analysts and trial technology specialists dedicated to assisting the firm’s clients with electronic discovery related projects.

 Craig joined the firm after serving as Bank of America’s Global Discovery Counsel.
 At Bank of America, Craig was responsible for leading several of the world’s largest and most complex electronic discovery, data privacy, cross border transfer and information governance projects.
 He also managed a team of litigation attorneys and paralegals.
 Prior to joining Bank of America, Craig served as Branch Banking and Trust Company’s Discovery Counsel/Senior Litigation Attorney and as a business and intellectual property litigation attorney for another AmLaw 100 firm.